Leading Change & Transforma+ion

 08:30 - 10:30

-Join Dr. Carolyn Coil for a brief introduction and overview of differentiation.
-We will take a look at the Coil Horizontal and Vertical Differentiation Model as a means of understanding this concept.
-Additionally, you will be introduced to and see examples of four differentiation strategies including Curriculum Compacting, Criteria Cards, Tic-Tac-Toe student choices and Tiered Lessons and Units.
-This short webinar will focus on ideas you can use right away.
-We hope it will encourage you to see Carolyn in person in November’s full day workshops to learn much more!
+Join Dr. Carolyn Coil for a brief overview of differentiation by first examining the Coil Horizontal and Vertical Differentiation Model.
+The major part of this workshop will be to understand and see examples of four differentiation strategies including Flexible Grouping, Curriculum Compacting, Differentiated Products and Performances focusing on Learning Preferences, and Tiered Lessons and Units.
+This two-hour workshop will focus on ideas and strategies you can use right away.

 Dr Carolyn Coil